 At the Limb Deficiency Clinic at Nationwide Children’s Hospital, patients have access to the broad resources and expertise of our entire hospital, while also having the attention of a subspecialist in physical medicine and rehabilitation and a community prosthetist and orthotist who specialize in pediatric limb deficiency care.

-Instead of following patients as part of a larger practice with few cases of limb deficiencies, our clinic focuses exclusively on young patients with congenital and acquired limb differences, from birth defects to amputations due to tumors, infection or trauma.
+Instead of following patients as part of a larger practice with few cases of limb deficiency or limb loss, our clinic focuses exclusively on young patients with congenital and acquired limb differences, from birth defects to pediatric amputation due to tumors, infection or trauma.

 Young people with limb deficiencies grow and start new activities just like other children.
 As they do, their equipment and adaptive strategies need to change along with them.
 The Limb Deficiency Clinic at Nationwide Children’s offers a care team that can follow patients for the long term get to know each child’s individual needs.